plagache/Roger_skyline/README.md

 ## PARTIE 1 : Installation

-I recommand using my script to install the Vm, if you want to understand whats happening you can read it, but it's very simple.
+I recommand using the script "CreationVm" to install the Vm, if you want to understand whats happening you can read it, it's very simple.

-During the installation
+During the installation :

-create * 4.501gb partition for /
+* 4.501gb partition for /
 * 1gb for /swap
 * rest for /home

-Do not install firefox or anything useless

 ```
-apt install -y neovim sudo net-tools iptables-persistent fail2ban sendmail apache2 git network-manager
+apt install -y neovim sudo iptables-persistent fail2ban sendmail apache2 git
 ```

 create a new interfaces :

 ```
-vim /etc/network/interfaces
+nvim /etc/network/interfaces
 ```

-Add this content :

 ```
 # This file describes the network interfaces available on your system